vwegert/gentoo-forensics/README.md

 # Gentoo for Forensics

 Or "How to prepare a Gentoo system with the tools required to perform forensic investigations."

-TODO: Intro
+Why would you want to do that?
+Gentoo makes it relatively easy to keep the tools updated to the latest version, which is very desirable for this application.

 Be aware that installing a Gentoo Linux system can be quite challenging and time-consuming if you've never used a Linux system before.
-Even if you know what you're doing, the entire installation process might take you up to TODO, depending on your hardware.
+Even if you know what you're doing, the entire installation process might take you up to a day, depending on your hardware.
 If you don't know a lot about Linux system internals, use a day off and ensure sufficient caffeine supply.
 You will learn a lot about the assembly and inner workings of a Linux system, which is never a bad thing if you want to do forensic investigations.

 Finally, if you find any errors or would like to add to this guide, feel free to fork the repo and submit a pull request.